 As a council, we are always fully functional before the October half term and we waste no time in planning projects and events.
-Over the last year, our committees have organised a different event or activity each half term, which helped to unite the Houses and bridge the gap between the older and younger students, as well as our local community.
+Over the last year, our committees have organised a different event or activity each half term.
+These activities helped to unite the Houses and bridge the gap between the older and younger students, as well as our local community.

 Our events are free to attend and students will earn points for taking part and if they are amongst the winners for the event of activity.

-The 2016-17 academic year was a competitive year, with Lancaster House leading the House Cup table throughout the year.
-However, a heroic performance at Sports day saw Salisbury House move from third to first place and steal the House Cup.
-With only 72 points between first and second place, we can predict that York House will looking for glory in 2017-18!
+The 2016-17 academic year has been very competitive with Lancaster House leading the House Cup table throughout.
+However, a heroic performance at Sports Day saw Salisbury House move from third to first place and steal the House Cup.
+With only 72 points between first and second place, we can predict that York House will be looking for glory in 2017-18!

 We are looking forward to another exciting year and the publication of the Bishop Wand: House Crest History, where you can find out more about the history of our fantastic House system.